sooriyaarachchi/pybites.github.io-src/content/codechallenge05_review.md

 	The underscore methods are helpers.
 We assigned lambdas to variables, but flake8 complained, so better methods :)

 * Then we use Gensim to compare a user against the set.
 This took quite some effort, hopefully our method is correct, the results (see further down) look promosing.
-We used [this thread](
+We partially used [this thread](http://stackoverflow.com/questions/22433884/python-gensim-how-to-calculate-document-similarity-using-the-lda-model).

 		from gensim import corpora, models, similarities

 		data = []
-		for du in diff_users:  # as defined in data/ or given from cli data.append(get_user_tokens(du))
+		for du in diff_users:  # globbing csv files in data/ or provided with sys.argv[1:] data.append(get_user_tokens(du))
 		dictionary = corpora.Dictionary(data)